Big Line Bundles over Arithmetic Varieties

 As an application of Theorem \ref{main}, some equidistribution theorems are generalized in this section.
 The equidistribution theory we are going to consider originated in the paper \cite{SUZ} of Szpiro-Ullmo-Zhang.
 They proved an equidistribution theorem \cite[Theorem 3.1]{BV} over complex analytic spaces for line bundles of positive curvatures over generically smooth arithmetic varieties, and it was extended to certain cases by Ullmo \cite[Theorem 2.4]{Ul} and Zhang \cite[Theorem 2.1]{Zh3} to prove the Bogomolov conjecture.

-Recently, Chambert-Loir \cite{Ch1} defined the canonical measures over Berkovich spaces, and proved an equidistribution theorem over the Berkovich spaces \cite[Theorem 3.1]{Ch1}.
+Recently, Chambert-Loir \cite{Ch2} defined the canonical measures over Berkovich spaces, and proved an equidistribution theorem over the Berkovich spaces \cite[Theorem 3.1]{Ch2}.
 It is a non-archimedean analogue of Szpiro-Ullmo-Zhang's theory.

-All the above results assume the strict positivity of the metrized line bundle at the place where equidistribution is considered, except for the case of curves in \cite{Ch1} which makes use of Autissier's theorem.
+All the above results assume the strict positivity of the metrized line bundle at the place where equidistribution is considered, except for the case of curves in \cite{Ch2} which makes use of Autissier's theorem.
 See Remark (3) of Definition \ref{1.1} for Autissier's expansion.
 As we have seen in the introduction, we can remove the strict positivity condition with the asymptotic result in Theorem \ref{main}.
 We will put the two generalized results in Theorem \ref{5.1} as conclusions at different places.
 We also have Theorem \ref{5.2}, an algebraic version of Theorem \ref{5.1}.
 Our proof follows the original idea of Szpiro-Ullmo-Zhang.

 This section consists of five subsections.
 We state the main equidistribution theorems (Theorem \ref{5.1} and Theorem \ref{5.2}) in the first subsection, and prove them in the second (resp. third) subsection in the archimedean (resp. non-archimedean) case.
 In the fourth subsection, we extend Theorem \ref{5.1} to equidistribution of small subvarieties as what Baker-Ih \cite{BI} and Autissier \cite{Au2} did for the equidistribution of Szpiro-Ullmo-Zhang.
 In the fifth subsection, we consider the consequences of these theorems in algebraic dynamical systems.
-In the sixth subsection, we apply our equidistribution to multiplicative groups and get a proof of the Bogomolov conjecture following the strategy of \cite{Ul} and \cite{Zh3}.
-Finally, in the seventh subsection, we give a list of all related equidistribution statements.